SAP-samples/teched2023-DT187v/exercises/ex2/README.md

-# Exercise 2 - Build a Cube
+# Exercise 2 - Build a Cube with Dimensions

 In this exercise, we will create a cube.
 The cube is the heart of our analytical model.
 It draws together all required measures & dimensions and defines the functionality of the analytical model.